apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/usage/_index.en.md

 chapter = true
 +++

-## Navigation

 This chapter will introduce the use of ShardingSphere-JDBC.
-Please refer to [Example](https://github.com/apache/shardingsphere-example) for more details.
+Please refer to [Example](https://github.com/apache/shardingsphere/tree/master/examples) for more details.